anujgrp/PremierLeagueForm/README.md

 Chelsea vs Arsenal (16/17) with a line showing the matchday of their first game against each other.

 ![Example](/img/example-2.png)
-Hovering over the circle representing that game and showing the score while highlighting the line.
+Hovering over the circle representing that game to show the score while highlighting the line.

 ![Example](/img/example-3.png)
 Hovering over Tottenham key in the upper right to highlight the line.